Networked advocacy: Collective action

 Transaction costs have had evolving identities since the beginning of their existence.
 James Madison speaks of transaction costs in Federalist 10.
 Transaction costs is the cost of the exchange and sharing of information so that individuals, groups and organizations can work together, communicate and achieve a common goal.
 During the time of James Madison, transaction costs were high.
 Information technology was crude in form and it took much time and energy to communicate ideas and information with others.
 Madison knew that this was to his advantage when it came to quelling conflict in the American masses.
 So long as transaction costs were high, people had less incentive to communicate common grievances with each other and start any conflict with the government or other groups of people.
 Transaction costs have since evolved and have played key roles in the mobilization of organizations and groups.
 With the expansion of information technology involving telephones and the internet, people are more apt to share information at low costs.
 It is now fast and inexpensive to communicate with others.
 As a result, transaction costs regarding communication and the sharing of information is low and, at times, free.
-Low transaction costs have allowed for groups of people to join together in common causes.
+Low transaction costs have allowed for groups of people to join in common causes.
 The growth of shared information, conflict can be socialized rather than privatized.
 As a result, people can become more involved in decision making processes and functionality of government and organizations.
 However, even though there are very low transaction costs among greater populations, there is still the growing issue of changing social capital.

 Some scholars have suggested, however, that some elements of Madison's arguments in Federalist #10 need to be revisited.
 For example, by expanding the sphere, Madison has indeed raised transaction costs.
 But scholars like E.E.
 Schattschneider have argued that "the flaw in the pluralist heaven is that the heavenly choir sings with a strong upper class accent."
 The upper classes are the only ones in society who have the resources necessary for the "mobilization of bias", and thus Madison has unintentionally disenfranchised the lower classes access to political influence.
 Other holes in Madison's argument are that, in today's digital world of modern telecommunications and instant communication, geographical distance may be meaningless.